 ∗ Get Crafty: Advisor Dr. Stuart Lishan at Lishan.firstname.lastname@example.org.
 Get Crafty provides de-stressing crafts and art activities for student who are seeking a creative outlet.

 ∗ Griffin Society: Advisor Dr. Ruben Petreaca at email@example.com.
 The Griffin Society is organization that encourages academic curiosity through participation in Griffin Talks, with the goal of bringing new ideas and perspectives to academically minded students.

 ∗ Journey Campus Ministry: Advisor Kathleen Clemons at Clemsons.firstname.lastname@example.org.
 Welcomes all students to do service, volunteer work, and participate in a bible focused study group to meet the spiritual needs of students.

 ∗ Kapow: Advisor Dr. Stuart Lishan at email@example.com.
 This is an organization for students who are passionate about writing.
 Students come together to share, listen, and give feedback on poetry, fiction, and creative nonfiction written by their fellow classmates.

-∗ Moccasins Club: Advisor Dr. Mike Lohre at firstname.lastname@example.org.
+∗ Moccasins Club: Advisor Prof. Mike Lohre at firstname.lastname@example.org.
 The Moccasins Club is for students who are passionate about taking care of the environment through a variety of sustainability practices and creating a more environmentally friendly campus.

 ∗ Muslim Student Association: Advisor Dr. Zuheir Alidib at email@example.com.
 The MSA is a student organization that seeks to introduce and familiarize the campus with the Islamic culture by engaging with Muslims and non-Muslims students.
 This organization hopes to bring together Muslims of diverse backgrounds and cultures under one unified, organized, proactive club and engage in community service.